Package 'slca'

 Description

-This function simulates data from a constructed slca model.
-If the model is not already estimated, parameters can be specified by the user or generated randomly.
+Simulates data based on a specified slca model.
+If the model parameters are not already estimated, they can either be provided by the user or generated randomly.

 Usage